 Over the past five years, gross margin peaked at 35.8% and averaged 33.8%.
 Operating margin peaked at 12.8% and averaged 10.1%.
 Net margin peaked at 8.1% and averaged 6.3%.

-With recent TTM operating margins exceeding historical averages, Hibbett Sports looks like it is doing fine.
+With TTM operating and net margins at a five-year high, Hibbett Sports looks like it's doing great.

 Add Hibbett Sports to My Watchlist.

 At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.